1.1 What are the terms that apply to your Service?

-- If your account for the Service is terminated and monies are owed to you by us (for example, for the unexpired portion of any Fee paid in advance by you), you acknowledge that we may deduct any outstanding Fees on final settlement of your account and state on your final invoice (as applicable) the amount credited to you or the amount you must pay to us.
+- If you are an EnergyAustralia Customer and your account for the Service is terminated and monies are owed to you by us (for example, for the unexpired portion of any Fee paid in advance by you), you acknowledge that we may deduct any outstanding Fees on final settlement of your account and state on your final invoice (as applicable) the amount credited to you or the amount you must pay to us.

 - You may elect to claim a refund for any amount credited on your final invoice or apply the credited amount to another service we may supply to you by notifying us within 90 days of your receipt of the final invoice.

 4.14 Disputed Invoices

 - If you become aware of an error in your invoice or Fees you have paid, you can dispute an invoice or claim a refund for overpayment of any Fees under the Terms.
 We recommend that you do so within 5 months of the date of the invoice to which the disputed amount or alleged overpayment relates.
 It may be more difficult for us to process disputes or claims after this period.

 - The process for disputing an invoice is set out in the Complaints Handling Policy.

 - The disputed amount remains payable on the Due Date pending the resolution of the dispute, at which time any applicable refund or credit will be issued.